Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch06_Polygons_and_quadrilaterals.md

 [Ch06_S04](https://www.ck12.org/reader/reader-index.html#section/2932958/6.4/9549314)

 (Paralelogramos especiales)
-**Special parallelograms**: a set of figures that are parallelograms with a few other characteristics in their definition.
+**Special parallelograms**: a set of figures that are parallelograms with a few other characteristics in their definition, specifically the rectangle,the rhombus, and the square.

 (Rectángulo)
 **Rectangle**: a parallelogram in which all its four angles are right angles.